nocksock/kloen/README.md

-# kloenen
+# Klönen [ˈkløːnən]

+> klönen | ˈkløːnən |
+>   intransitive verb
+>   (North German) to engage in leisurely, informal conversation or chat.

 A super tiny pubsub for js/ts in under 500 bytes.

-At its current stage just 239 bytes, but likely to increase a bit.
+At its current stage it's even smaller, but as it's not yet 1.0, it's likely to increase a bit.

 ## Example